 Werremeyer Creative Aims to “Make Lives Better” With Its New Direction

-After two generations as a printing company plus another 56 years delivering impactful design and marketing solutions, Werremeyer Creative has zeroed in on its true love.
-That’s why, at the beginning of 2019, the company shifted its focus to branding and marketing for the healthcare industry.
+After two generations as a printing company plus another 56 years delivering impactful design and marketing solutions, Werremeyer Creative has zeroed in on its true passion.
+That’s why, at the beginning of 2019, the company shifted its focus to branding and marketing for the health and wellness industry.
 After all, “making lives better” was a natural fit.

 “In 30 years of working in this business, I’ve learned that, because of our expanded service offering, our team can’t be everything to every type of business,” President & CEO Gretchen Werremeyer said.
 “That’s one of the reasons why it became so important to narrow our focus.
 We want to give our clients the true expertise they are looking for in the work we do for them.”